amjjd/rustrast/rustrast-04/README.md

 translating it to fit the window.
 Formalised 3D projection is, basically, the same, but with the addition of rotation to account for the relative orientation between the viewer and the object, and scaling by the z axis.

-Typically projection involves a number of tranformation steps carried out in order, each of which is a combination of translations, scales and rotations.
+Typically projection involves a number of transformation steps carried out in order, each of which is a combination of translations, scales and rotations.
 First, each model is transformed into its current position, size and orientation in the world.
 The world is then transformed to have the camera look straight down the z-axis, and then further deformed to emulate perspective.
 Finally, some more translation and scaling is done to make everything fit on the screen.